Randy Greif: Swinging Axe Productions

 In 1985 Swinging Axe Productions released on cassette tape a collaboration between Randy Greif and writer Alva Svoboda titled Easy Green Proof that used Svoboda's disturbing poems in which his readings were manipulated and set against electronic atmospheres.
 Also released was location recordings from Papua New Guinea which featured not only indigenous music but folk stories, theater and a church meeting in Pidgin English.
 This was the first of several such releases, the other two being from Amazonia and Thailand.

 RRR label

 The first album done for another label was his Bacteria and Gravity for the RRR label in 1987 on which the second side is one long piece filled with tribal rhythms, other-worldly voices and odd sounds such a bullfrog and car horn.
-Shortly after this release, Greif teamed up with Mikail Bohonus of WarWorld to form Static Effect, who performed improvisational music.
+Shortly after this release, Greif teamed up with Mikhail Bohonus of WarWorld to form Static Effect, who performed improvisational music.
 They toured North America and Canada and released a number of cassettes and vinyl before disbanding in 1990.